gabrielblessing738-commits/super-invention/README.md

 https://super-invention.fly.dev

-Scan the QR with WhatsApp and the bot will connect.
+Open the link → scan the QR with WhatsApp → bot connects automatically.

+✔️ What the bot does

+Listens to messages in Group 1

+Detects messages containing [Appointment]

+Formats the appointment data

+Forwards it to Group 2

+Fully automated.